robinluckey/bootstrap-6502/README.md

  - It can emit a symbol table to allow forward label references.

-An important thing that this assembler can _not_ yet do:
+ - The assembler can recognize only a few mnemonics for which the addressing mode is unambiguous -- either always implied or always absolute.
+For example, the assembler accepts `JSR` and `RTS`, but cannot convert `LDA` to an opcode because addressing mode detection is not yet implemented.

- - It does not recognize any opcode mnemonics.
-All actual machine instructions must be entered as hex codes.
+   Most opcodes, therefore, must be entered by their hex codes.

 ## Two-pass assembly process